 Two of my favorite cookies are oatmeal raisin cookies and Gingerbread cookies, so of course this Christmas Oatmeal Gingerbread Cookies Recipe is going to become a brand new holiday cookie favorite in my home!

 This post may contain affiliate links which means we receive a small commission at no cost to you when you make a purchase.
 As an Amazon Associate I earn from qualifying purchases.
+Please see my disclosure for more information.

-Christmas Oatmeal Gingerbread Cookies Recipe
+Christmas Gingerbread Cookies Recipe

 This Christmas Oatmeal Gingerbread Cookies Recipe uses cookie butter.

-It's found in the peanut butter aisle and it's made of ground up cookies.
 It's amazing if you haven't ever had it!
 I think Trader Joes is probably my favorite brand of cookie butter, but I'd love to hear if you have a favorite yourself!

 Wouldn't it be fun to make a batch of these cookies, wrap them up really pretty, and give them to someone as a gift with the recipe and a jar of cookie butter?
-I used to make cookie recipe kits for family members all of the time, it was really fun and inexpensive!

 Everyone loves homemade gifts, and I bet your family and friends would love something so thoughtful and homemade right now, seeing as how COVID has made everyone's lives a bit more difficult this year!

-The holidays are always about togetherness, and we can't really embrace that this year, can we?
 Let's just all try a tiny bit harder to be kind and show our love in other ways - like giving homemade gifts!

 I know that a lot of people are old fashioned - like me! - and like to have a printed out recipe card.